Administrative divisions of Costa Rica: History

 This law classified Puntarenas as county, a category that is now in disuse.
 Legislative Decree No. 10 of September 17, 1858 gives Puntarenas the title of province.

-Decree No. 27 of June 6, 1870 created the "County of Limón" from the easternmost territory of the Province of Carthage, and allowed the establishment of a town hall.
+Decree No. 27 of June 6, 1870 created the "County of Limón" from the easternmost territory of the Province of Cartago, and allowed the establishment of a town hall.
 It would not be until 1902, under Legislative Decree No. 59 of August 1 that it was constituted in the seventh and last of the provinces that comprise the national territory.

 From 1848 to 1980 the number of cantons in the country has gone from 10 to 82.
 The last canton to be constituted is the Rio Cuarto ancient district of Greece province of Alajuela.
 The districts, on the other hand, have experienced greater flexibility in their constitution process, so their numbers are constantly changing.
 For example, there are now 470 districts, when in 2000, when the population census was conducted the districts were 463.